128technology/docs/docs/config_flow_perf_mon.md

 #### I am experiencing 100% loss on one node when traffic is flowing:

-Verify that the peering node has FPM enabled on its peer path.
-If not, the peering node will not collect and respond to FPM data analytics queries.
+Verify that the peer router has FPM enabled on its peer path.
+If not, the peer router will not collect and respond to FPM data analytics queries.

 #### I am seeing infrequent FPM analytics updates when generating test traffic using tools like Iperf: